tensorflow/tfx/docs/guide/index.md

 particular ranges for numerical features.

-For example, this would be important for trying to understand your model's performance for difference segments of your customers, which could be segmented by annual purchases, geographical data, age group, or gender.
+For example, this would be important for trying to understand your model's performance for different segments of your customers, which could be segmented by annual purchases, geographical data, age group, or gender.
 This can be especially important for datasets with long tails, where the performance of a dominant group may mask unacceptable performance for important, yet smaller